-The Tottori Maru arrived at Fusan on November 7, but the 1400 POWs leaving the ship did not disembark until November 8 and were issued fur-lined overcoats and new clothing.
+The ship arrived at Fusan on November 7, but the 1400 POWs leaving the ship did not disembark until November 8 and were issued fur-lined overcoats and new clothing.
 Those POWs who were too ill to continue the trip to Mukden, Manchuria, remained behind at Fusan.
-Those who died were cremated and had their ashes placed in small white boxes which were sent to Mukden.
+Those who died were cremated and had their ashes placed in small white boxes that were sent to Mukden.
 The 400 men still on the ship were sent to Japan.

-As they marched, the civilians in the town spit on them, hit them and made fun of the POWs.
-The POWs reached a train station where they boarded a train and were given a little box which contained rice, pickled grasshoppers, and a little fish.
+As they marched, the civilians in the town spit on them, hit them, and made fun of the POWs.
+The POWs reached a train station where they boarded a train and were given a little box that contained rice, pickled grasshoppers, and a little fish.
 They were sent on a two-day train trip north.

 Meals were the same every day.
 For breakfast, they had cornmeal mush and a bun.
 Lunch was maize and beans, and dinner was beans and a bun.
 The food was good, but the POWs did not receive enough, and during the first winter 205 POWs died from malnutrition and not having the proper clothing.